AlexMcClay/AlexMcClay/README.md

 ### Software Engineer

 - 🎓 Bachelor of Computer Science, Major in Artificial Intelligence @ University of Adelaide.
-- 🔭 I’m currently looking for work
-- 👯 Most of my repositories are private
+- 🔭 Currently working as a Software Engineer at Corcillum Systems

 <!--
 **AlexMcClay/AlexMcClay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.